leodev007/SUI-Volume-Bot-CETUS/README.md

 SUI volume bot that makes endless buy and sell swap transactions for volume and maker increasement purpose automatically in CETUS dex platform.
 All transactions and gas fees are optimized as a minimum.

+### Original project is written with typescript, the code here is compiled demo version, if you want full version, you can contact me in telegram or twitter.

 ## 🌟 Features
 - ⚙️ **Automated SUI Distribution**: Distributes SUI to new wallets.
 - 🔄 **Endless Buy and Sell Swaps**: Performs simultaneous buy and sell transactions.